tbbfairbluesky/softdevtrain.com/posts/creating-a-release-from-a-feature-branch.rst

 	  $ git tag -a v1.7.0 -m "Tagging v1.7.0"
 	  $ git push --tags origin release/v1.7.0

 #.
-Go to https://github.com, login in, and create a release from the tag
+Go to https://github.com, log in, and create a release from the tag

    Releases --> Draft a new release --> Select tag